wu-vincent/tsl-website/resources/cive70111/phoebe-js/paramslider-examples.md

 ## Troubleshooting

 ### Slider doesn't appear
-- Ensure the input element exists before creating SliderControl
+- Ensure the container div exists before creating ParamSlider
-- Check that the element ID is correct
+- Check that the container ID matches the `paramslider-{name}` convention
+- Verify `inputId` parameter is provided in options

 ### MathJax not rendering
 - Ensure MathJax is loaded before creating sliders